Four Key Steps to Take After a Work Accident

 After your initial treatment, it’s important to follow up with a doctor within a few days.
 You may be suffering from injuries such as traumatic brain injury (TBI) or damage to internal organs, which were not immediately apparent.
 You may put your health at risk if you don’t follow up.

 As you receive medical treatment, make sure to retain all medical records and bills.
-By keeping track of this information, it will help Millar & Mixon, LLC to determine the extent of your injuries and the amount of compensation that you deserve.
+By keeping track of this information, it will help The Millar Law Firm to determine the extent of your injuries and the amount of compensation that you deserve.

 3. Document your accident and injury.